git-BR/my-Ubuntu-fresh/README.md

 # Ubuntu Installation from scratch
-Script for automate my fresh installation of Ubuntu Linux and Softwares that I use often
+Script to automate my fresh installation of Ubuntu Linux and Softwares that I use often